nvaccess/nvda/roadmap.md

 ## Contributing and Feedback

-**Contributing:** We encourage contributions from the community!
+We encourage contributions from the community!
 Please explore our GitHub repository or user groups on groups.io to learn more about how you can get involved.